ABSTRACT SUBMISSION RULES AND GUIDELINES

 9. The Scientific Program Committee reserves the right to decline a presentation to any submitted abstracts that lack scientific content or merit, or merely announce the availability of a resource or service.

 10. Results or studies that have been published or that will be accepted for publication elsewhere prior to the submission deadline may not be accepted for presentation.

-11. Abstract Licensing Agreement: In consideration of acceptance of the abstract by RE(ACT) Congress, the submitting author grants RE(ACT) Congress a nonexclusive, perpetual, worldwide license to copy, reproduce and publish the abstract in RE(ACT) Congress’ online or print publication of Congress abstracts and/or other compilations or collective works to be assembled and owned by RE(ACT) Congress (together, “Collective Works”) in any form or medium now existing or hereafter created throughout the world.
+11. Abstract Licensing Agreement: In consideration of the acceptance of the abstract by RE(ACT) Congress, the submitting author grants RE(ACT) Congress a nonexclusive, perpetual, worldwide license to copy, reproduce and publish the abstract in RE(ACT) Congress’ online or print publication of Congress abstracts and/or other compilations or collective works to be assembled and owned by RE(ACT) Congress (together, “Collective Works”) in any form or medium now existing or hereafter created throughout the world.
 The submitting author understands and agrees that RE(ACT) Congress shall own all rights, including copyright, in and to the Collective Works including the right to:

 - Distribute, reproduce, license, display, perform, lend, lease, or transfer rights to the Collective Works to third parties,

 - Prepare derivative works of the Collective Works, and

 - Register the Collective Works in RE(ACT) Congress’ own name.